-Lately, we’ve worked with array of organizations who decided to launch phishing programs (they’re great for education, training and awareness), but quickly realized outside help was needed in order to maximize results.
+Lately, we’ve worked with an array of organizations who decided to launch phishing programs (they’re great for education, training, and awareness), but quickly realized outside help was needed in order to maximize results.
 After all, an effective phishing program considers far more than just click ratios.
 We wrote the book on it, literally!
-Here are some questions to help guide you on your way to making the right decision for your specific needs… Happy phishing!
+Here are some questions to help guide you on your way to making the right decision for your specific needs.

 Q: Will the phishing program be the only job your in-house person has to manage?

-Consideration: Running a phishing program is a full-time job.
-If you’re planning to run a phishing program in house, you should consider designating a full-time program manager.
-We’ve seen many organizations initiate phishing programs without allocating proper resources.
+Consideration: If you’re planning to run a phishing program in house, you should consider designating a full-time program manager.
+We’ve seen many organizations initiate programs without allocating proper resources.
 These programs are not as effective.
 They often stall or end up starting over again with the proper allocation of resources to receive maximum benefits.
-Consider this before starting your phishing program to save time, resources and the frustration of an unsuccessful program.
+Consider this before starting your phishing program to save time, resources, and the frustration of an unsuccessful program.

 Q: How much time per month do you want to devote to your phishing program?